Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Results

-As a proof-of-concept study, we initially focused our analysis on the approximation performance by imposing time invariant filter taps (Eq.~\ref{eqn:approx1}).
+As a proof-of-concept study, we initially focused our analysis on the approximation performance by imposing time-invariant filter taps (Eq.~\ref{eqn:approx1}).
 Next, in Figure~\ref{fig:learningCurves_MDGL++Wab}, we investigate the learning performance using type-specific rather than synapse-specific feedback modulatory weights (Eq.~\ref{eqn:approx2}).
-These type-specific weights were calculated using weight averages as in~\cite{liu2021pnas} (we also investigate using fixed random modulatory weights later in Appendix Figure~\ref{fig:LearningCurveMDGL++_FixWab}).
+These type-specific weights were calculated using weight averages as in~\cite{liu2021pnas}.
+Later, we repeat these simulations using fixed random modulatory weights in Appendix Figure~\ref{fig:LearningCurveMDGL++_FixWab}; we also demonstrate the superior performance of ModProp with fixed random modulatory weights for the ``copy task''~\cite{mujika2018approximating} in Appendix Figure~\ref{fig:learningCurves_copy}.
 Little performance degradation is observed for only two modulatory types mapped onto the two main cell classes, indicating the effectiveness of cell-type discretization.
 Other than the sequential MNIST task, cells are divided into two main cell classes --- with $80\%$ of the cells being excitatory (E) and $20\%$ being inhibitory (I) --- and obeyed connection sign constraints.

 Lastly, we demonstrate the advantage of our weight update rule in an online learning setting of the pattern generation task, where weights are updated in real time (Figure~\ref{fig:learningCurvesMDGL++_online}).
-For that, we also derive a cost and storage efficient \textit{in silico} implementation of ModProp in Proposition~\ref{prop:online}.
+For that, we also derive a cost and storage efficient in silico implementation of ModProp in Proposition~\ref{prop:online}.